pink-gorilla/webly/README.md

 - It does not use macros, this means routes can be easily tested, transformed, sent between client-server, stored, modified.
 - No linting errors due to macros.
 - Easy testing of route definitions, and handler results (including wrapping routes)

+# todo
+- unit tests
+  - bidi
+  - resources
+  - oauth2
-- TODO: use bidi for RPC routing on websocket.
+- use bidi for RPC routing on websocket.